rawlink/golang-intro/src/06-concurrency/README.md

 * Channels with range
 * Select - It’s kind of like a switch statement for channels.

 There are additional synchronization primitives and types contained in the `sync` and `sync/atomic` packages.
-In general, you should use these packages for low-level code and prefer the higher level abstraction provided by the built-in goroutines and channels.
+In general, you should only use these packages for low-level code and prefer the higher level abstraction provided by the built-in goroutines and channels.